RECLAIM THE FUTURE

 The carnival concept unifies Riga in Latvia, Riddarhyttan in Sweden, Tarbert in Outer Hebrides, Scotland UK, Dunkerque in France, Rome in Italy and Porto and Evora in Portugal all opened to merging into this heritage diverse cultural impulse.

 Six carnivals took place between January of 2017 to September of 2018, put together by partner theatre companies and local communities.
-International cooperation on production, technical and artistic horizons will be undertaken together with research programs and the making of a web documentary.
+International cooperation on production, technical and artistic horizons were undertaken together with research programs and the making of a web documentary.

-The carnival will last for two days in each country which all artistic outcomes (the parade, the international invited shows and the local shows) all presented to the audience along with conferences and talks programmed by the researchers teams.
+The carnival were planned to last for two days in each country with all artistic outcomes (the parade, the international invited shows and the local shows) all presented to the audience along with conferences and talks programmed by the researchers teams.
 The web documentary team is also present during the carnivals in each country.

 A final event in Brussels is an emanation from the six events.
 An artistic committee composed of the six heads of national committees will design the content of the final event, helped in its realisation by the six project managers and the 6 job shadowers who went through the process.